Chapter 12: Travels and Trials

 “My tactics usually involved outrunning, outsmarting, or hiding from whatever wants to kill me.”

-Pierre laughed, “Your honesty will get you killed.”
+Masked Bandit laughed, “Your honesty will get you killed.”

 Mylo didn’t like the sound of that.

-Pierre crossed his arms.
+Masked Bandit crossed his arms.
 “Oh, you’ll ‘fix’ him, huh?
 I think you have very little to teach him.
 He has the frame and speed to be a sword fighter.”

 “He lacks the coordination.
 A staff requires only strength and muscle memory.”